open-telemetry/community/governance-charter.md

   the project](https://github.com/cncf/toc/blob/main/proposals/sandbox/opentelemetry.adoc)
 - Define, evolve, and defend the **vision, values, mission, and scope** of the project - to establish and maintain the soul of OpenTelemetry.
-- Decide how and when **official releases** of OpenTelemetry artifacts are made and what they include.
+- Define and execute the roadmap for OpenTelemetry, as defined in the project management section below.
+- Ensure that SIGs maintain a healthy pool of maintainers and contributors and remain focused on their feature roadmap and deliverables.
 - Establish processes regarding, and provide **a final escalation path** for any contested OpenTelemetry related decision.
 - Establish processes regarding other **project resources/assets**, including